E se procurasses alguma coisa mais recente ?

 Outro: aquilo da educação.
 Não somos estranhos à especialidade, e nOS POSITIVOS tentamos fazer também a nossa parte pelos teens.
 O Neil tinha igualmente as suas próprias teorias nessa frente:

-[No] "The End of Education: Redefining the Value of School" Postman asserted that education without a myth or narrative to guide and motivate the student, is education without a purpose.
+[In] "The End of Education: Redefining the Value of School" Postman asserted that education without a myth or narrative to guide and motivate the student, is education without a purpose.

 Daqui àquele outro tópico recorrente entre nós é um passo: propaganda.
 Mas, do tipo que se recomenda: